PREVENTATIVE CARE

 Here at Inna Veterinary Acupuncture and Mobile Medical Services, I consider preventative care to be an important part of my relationship with a pet and their owner.
 Whether your pet is healthy and needs a comprehensive annual examination or I’m providing illness consultations for those animals suffering from a chronic disease, I know that proactive care can play in your pet’s overall well-being.

-To ensure your pet’s safety by your side for years to come, I provide microchipping services for dogs and cats with HomeAgain pet recovery and identification system.
-My mobile practice provides pet medication or prescription diet home delivery and compounding pharmacy services by partnering with Vets First Choice, Golden Gate Pharmacy and San Mateo Neighborhood Pharmacy.
+To ensure your pet’s safety by your side for years to come, I provide microchipping services (please specify in advance if interested), collaborating with HomeAgain pet recovery and identification system.

 High Blood Pressure